aganariman/owaspai-test/docs/1_general_controls.md

 - Is the right expertise available (e.g. data scientists)?
 - Is it allowed to use the data for the purpose - especially if it is personal data collected for a different purpose?
 - Can unwanted behaviour be sufficiently contained by mitigations (see Controls to limit unwanted behaviour)?
 - See Risk management under [SECPROGRAM](/goto/secprogram/) for security-specific risk analysis, also involving privacy.
+Naiman.

 In general risk management it may help to keep in mind the following particularities of AI:
 1. Inductive instead of deductive, meaning that being wrong is part of the game for machine learning models, which can lead to harm